When underfloor heating systems come up, people usually associate them with the warmth they deliver.

 Floor Designs Open Up Another Dimension

-Tile and stone work well with underfloor heating systems.
+Tile and stone work especially well here.

 Wood flooring requires a little more thought.